Azure/azure-powershell/src/App/help/New-AzContainerAppIdentityProviderObject.md

 ```

 ### -CustomOpenIdConnectProvider
-The map of the name of the alias of each custom Open ID Connect provider to the
+The map of the name of the alias of each custom OpenID Connect provider to the
-        configuration settings of the custom Open ID Connect provider.
+        configuration settings of the custom OpenID Connect provider.
 To construct, see NOTES section for CUSTOMOPENIDCONNECTPROVIDER properties and create a hash table.

 ```yaml